The Evolutionary Robustness of Forgiveness and Cooperation: Introduction

 The theory of infinitely repeated games has been very influential in the social sciences showing how repeated interaction can provide agents with incentives to overcome opportunistic behavior.
 However, a usual criticism of this theory is that there may be a multiplicity of equilibria.
 While cooperation can be supported in equilibrium when agents are sufficiently patient, there are also equilibria with no cooperation.
 Moreover, a variety of different punishments can be used to support cooperation.

 To solve this multiplicity problem, we study what types of strategies will have a large basin of attraction regardless of what other strategies are considered in the evolutionary dynamic.
-More precisely, we study the replicator dynamic over arbitrary finite set of infinitely repeated strategies in which the strategy makes a mistake with a small probability $1-p$ in every round of the game.
-We study which strategies have a non-vanishing basin of attraction with a uniform size regardless of the set of strategies being considered in the population.
-We say that a strategy has a uniformly large basin of attraction if it repels invasions of a given size for arbitrarily patient players and small probability of errors and for any possible combination of alternative strategies (see definition \ref{ULBS} for details).
+More precisely, we study the replicator dynamic over arbitrary finite set of strategies when strategies make mistakes with a small probability in every round of the game.
+We study which strategies have a non-vanishing basin of attraction with a uniform size regardless of the set of strategies being considered.
+We say that a strategy has a uniformly large basin of attraction if it repels invasions of a given size for arbitrarily patient players and small probability of errors and for any possible finite combination of alternative strategies.

-We find that two well known strategies, "always defect" and "grim," do not have uniformly large basins of attraction.
-Moreover, any strategy that does not forgive cannot have a uniformly large basin either.
+We find that two well known strategies, ``Always Defect'' and ``Grim,'' do not have uniformly large basins of attraction. \footnote{The strategy Grim starts by cooperating and continues to do so unless there is a defection, in that case it defects for ever.} Moreover, any strategy that is unforgiving cannot have a uniformly large basin either (we say that a strategy is unforgiving if there is a finite history after which the strategy always defects).
 The reason is that, as players become arbitrarily patient and the probability of errors becomes small, unforgiving strategies lose in payoffs relative to strategies that forgive and the size of the basins of attraction between these two strategies will favor the forgiving one.
-This is the case even when the inefficiencies happen off the equilibrium path (as it is the case for grim).
+This is the case even when the inefficiencies happen in histories that are not reached without trembles (as it is the case for Grim).

-Also, we show that symmetric strategies leading to inefficient payoffs (on or off the path) cannot have uniformly large basins of attractions.
+We also show that symmetric strategies (their actions depends in what happened and not on who did it) leading to inefficient payoffs cannot have uniformly large basins of attraction.
 We also provide some efficiency results for asymmetric strategies.
-First, we show that there is a relationship between the size of the basin of attraction and the frequency of cooperation.
-Second, we show that there is a relationship between the degree of asymmetry of a strategy and its efficiency.
-Third, we show that strategies with a uniformly large basin of attraction cannot have inefficient payoffs in all histories.